Wanda M. Austin

 Skills and Qualifications

-Finance: Over a decade of financial responsibility and experience at The Aerospace Corporation.
+Finance: More than a decade of financial responsibility and experience at The Aerospace Corporation.
+Audit Committee member at Amgen Inc.

 Government / Regulatory / Public Policy: Served on President’s Council of Advisors on Science and Technology and President’s Review of U.S. Human Space Flight Plans Committee.
 Appointed to the Defense Science Board and the NASA Advisory Council.